 The above table 1 shows the socio-economic profile of 200 farmers from the study area.
 It indicates that significant portion (48.50%) were aged between 41–60 years.
 Family sizes were generally large, with 58.50% having above 5 members.
 In terms of education, 47.00% of the farmers have completed their primary level education, while 12.50% were illiterate and only 10.50% were graduates or above, suggesting limited access to higher education among the farming community.

 Income classes shows that 36.50% farmers earn between ₹1–2.5 lakhs annually, reflecting a lower-middle-income group.
-The primary source of income was agriculture combined with livestock was 76.50%, while 13.50% rely solely on agriculture.
+The primary source of income was agriculture combined with livestock was 76.50%, while only 13.50% rely solely on agriculture.
 Land holding patterns show that 39.50% of the farmers own 2–4 ha of land, and all farmers practice irrigated farming.

 Season wise crop adoption by farmers shows that, groundnut was the most dominant crop, cultivated by 82.50% farmers during the Kharif season.
 In the Rabi season, potato was the major crop grown by 73.50% of farmers, followed by wheat with 13.50% and mustard with 7.50%.
 Summer season crops were muskmelon with 32.50% and followed by pearl millet with 26.50% farmers have main crop for the seasons.
 These findings indicate a high dependency on a few crops, especially groundnut and potato, and point toward a need for crop diversification, improved irrigation efficiency, and better educational outreach to enhance farming sustainability and farmer income.